P-p-H-d/mlib/README.md

 ##### M\_PRINT\_ARG(x)

 Print using printf the variable 'x'.
 The format of 'x' is deduced provided that it is a standard numerical C type.
+If m-string is included, it supports also the type 'string\_t'.

 ##### M\_FPRINT\_ARG(file, x)

 Print into a file 'file' using fprintf the variable 'x'.
 The format of 'x' is deduced provided that it is a standard numerical C type.
+If m-string is included, it supports also the type 'string\_t'.

 ##### M\_GET\_STRING\_ARG(string,x,append)